 - If you earned self-employment income of $400 or more

-- You had wages of $108.28 or more from a church or qualified church-controlled organization that is exempt from employer social security and Medicare taxes
+- If you had wages of $108.28 or more from a church or qualified church-controlled organization that is exempt from employer Social Security and Medicare taxes

 - If you owe any special taxes, including any of the following: